Shalev1104/auth-template/README.md

 This repository contains a comprehensive authentication template built with NestJS and Typescript.
 It includes various login methods and two-factor authentication (2FA).
-This template Serves as an excellent starting point, a reference for best practices, or a solid foundation for building your custom authentication system.
+This template serves as an excellent starting point, a reference for best practices, or a solid foundation for building your custom authentication system.

 ## Features